 Greeting a customer is the most important thing you can do right ... or wrong in a brick-and-mortar retail store.
 I'll cover that shortly, but first picture it ...

-Your custom motorcycle and you hurtle down Wilshire Boulevard in Los Angeles.
+You and your custom motorcycle hurtle down Wilshire Boulevard in Los Angeles.
 You turn around at the intersection and stop in front of an apartment building.

 Within moments you have bounded to the second floor to knock on your friend's door 20 minutes before the start of the game - the semifinals of the NCAA Division I basketball tournament.
 No one answers.

-You shut the door, take off your leather jacket and go up to them.
+You shut the door, take off your jacket, and go up to them.
 "Hey," one says and looks past you.
-The other looks at the counter and yells, "Hey the pizza is here!" and they all run over as if you weren't there.
+The other looks at the counter and yells, "Hey, the pizza is here!"
+They all run over as if you weren't there.

 How would you feel?

-Well that's how first timers might feel entering your store or showroom when they are ignored.
+Well, that's how first-timers might feel entering your store or showroom when ignored.

 That's how many salespeople ultimately lose sales opportunities.

 If a friend knocked on your front door, how would you answer?
 "May I help you?", "I'll be with you in a minute?", "Finding everything ok?", of course not!
 Yet, the curt actions of poor clerks often give that message.
 As their excuse for not greeting a customer, some trainees tell me, "But I don't like to be bothered when I shop.
 I like to be left alone."